 - 6. A student who withdraws from a Magnet school/program must reapply for admission according to the provision of this Policy. - 7.
 Any request for temporary leave from a Magnet school/program must be approved by the principal of the school and the Director of Demographics & Student Assignments before the student is withdrawn.
 A leave of absence from the Magnet school/program shall be considered in the following situations: - a.
-A student may be granted a leave of absence from the Magnet school/program for the period of time necessary to complete any of the following programs or hospital stays: being a patient in a hospital for an extended period of time; being enrolled in the Board's Hospital Homebound Program; acceptance into a Board approved Alternative Education Program or other exceptional education programs; enrollment in a licensed, full-time substance abuse treatment program; or participation as an exchange student.
+A student may be granted a leave of absence from the Magnet school/program for the period of time necessary due to being a patient in a hospital for an extended period of time or being enrolled in the Hospital Homebound Program.

-b.
-If a family or student moves due to a court-ordered change in custody due to separation or divorce, or has a serious illness or death of a custodial parent, a leave of absence may be granted for a maximum of one (1) year.

-- G. Monitoring and Reporting - After the benchmark day enrollment count each school year, the first Monday after Labor Day, the Demographics & Student Assignments Department, in conjunction with the Innovative Programs Design/Support Department, will report the impact of the student enrollment.
-This report shall include: - 1. the number and characteristics of students who submitted a completed application, registered and attends the school; - 2. data reflecting the reasons for which applications were granted or denied District-wide; - 3. the impact of the number of enrolled students through the seat allocation/assignment processes that enrolled on the Permanent FISH Capacity and the diversity of each school; - 4. the Magnet continuous improvement action plan submitted by Magnet schools; - 5. seats available at any Broward County Public School will be annually reviewed for enrollment/program needs and included in the school boundary recommendation process; and - 6. any recommendations regarding modifications to this Policy or its rules.
+- b.
+A student already attending, may be granted a leave of absence from the Magnet school/program for a maximum of one (1) year to complete any of the following programs: acceptance into a School Board approved Alternative Education Program or other exceptional education programs; enrollment in a licensed, full-time substance abuse treatment program; or participation as an exchange student. - c.
+If a family or student moves due to a court-ordered change in custody due to separation or divorce, or has a serious illness or death of a custodial parent, a leave of absence may be granted to a student already attending for a maximum of one (1) year. - G. Monitoring and Reporting - After the benchmark day enrollment count each school year, the first Monday after Labor Day, the Demographics & Student Assignments Department, in conjunction with the Innovative Programs Design/Support Department, will report the impact of the student enrollment.
+This report shall include: - 1. the number and characteristics of students who submitted a completed application, registered and attends the school; - 2. data reflecting the reasons for which applications were granted or denied District-wide; - 3. the impact of the number of enrolled students through the seat allocation/assignment processes that enrolled on the Permanent FISH Capacity and the diversity of each school: - 4. the Magnet continuous improvement action plan submitted by Magnet schools; - 5. seats available at any Broward County Public School will be annually reviewed for enrollment/program needs and included in the school boundary recommendation process; and - 6. any recommendations regarding modifications to this Policy or its rules.